 The winter weather can bring many challenges.
 Below we have listed some useful information to help you stay safe, warm and more comfortable this winter:

 Paradigm are not responsible for gritting any residential roads.
 It is not practical for us to provide gritting facilities everywhere.
-We have, however, distributed grit bins to other locations with vulnerable residents and/or areas prone to icing such as slopes and steps, so residents can grit where needed.
+We have, however, distributed grit bins to some locations with vulnerable residents and/or areas prone to icing such as slopes and steps, so residents can grit where needed.

 Burst and frozen water pipes can cause a lot of damage to your home.
 Here are some tips to help avoid it happening or what to do if pipes do freeze.